mmeiarj34419/CCM101-rjmeim/Laboratory-03-Multi-Cloud-Explorer/cloud-platform-comparison.md

 | Identity Service |AWS IAM (Identity and Access Management) |Microsoft Entra ID|Cloud Identity |
 | Primary Strength |Many cloud services and worldwide availability |Strong Microsoft compatibility |AI, data processing, and modern applications |
 | Ideal Organizations |Startups and growing businesses |Microsoft-based companies and institutions |Organizations focused on AI, data, and modern applications |

 1. Which cloud provider offers the broadest range of services?
+> AWS VPC have the broadest range of services as a cloud provider, it offers a lot of tools  for computing, storage, networking, databases and security.

 2. Which provider best integrates with Microsoft technologies?
+>
 3. Which provider is strongest in Artificial Intelligence and Kubernetes?

 4. Which cloud platform would you personally choose and why?